 Not ejecting the drive or any other USB can also result in data loss and can tamper with your Mac or drive.
 In order to avoid the message popping up the next time you insert the drive, here’s what you should do:

-Step 4: Alternatively, you can also eject the disk by selecting it within the Finder’s File menu and then selecting, “Eject XXXX” (XXXX being the name of the drive.)
+Step#4: Alternatively, you can also eject the disk by selecting it within the Finder’s File menu and then selecting, “Eject XXXX” (XXXX is the name of the drive.)

 Other than these steps, you can always return to old methods such as dragging the drive icons to trash or by using the keyboard shortcut for ejecting a drive.

 Note: Even after following these steps, if you see the error message again, it can be because you ejected the disk while it was in operation.

 Example, if the disk was taking a back up or was copying something.
 In that case, wait until the process is complete or quit the application.

 Note that even after clicking the eject icon, you might have to wait a little while before it’s safe to remove the disk.

 Jignesh Padhiyar is the co-founder of iGeeksBlog.com, who has a keen eye for news, rumors, and all the unusual stuff around Apple products.
 During his tight schedule, Jignesh finds some moments of respite to share side-splitting content on social media.